 Lesson # 1 – If You Aren’t a Writer then Find a Writer

 In our media driven world, it is very easy to focus on shinny objects.
+This is why I added this as #1 out of all the marketing lessons.

 We want to fill our websites with beautiful photography, compelling videos, and interviews.
 We want breathtaking web design and colors.